 Although the plants will tolerate full sun to fairly dark conditions inside, Pineapple is most attractive as an ornamental if given some protection from full sun.
 Well-drained soil is most suitable for best growth.
-They can be used as a specimen, or grouped as a groundcover in a mass planting.
-Plant on fourfoot centers to allow plants room to spread their foliage.
-Do not plant in areas where children play because the spines can injure them if they contact the leaves.
+They can be used as a specimen, or grouped as a ground cover in a mass planting.
+Plant on 4-foot centers to allow plants room to spread their foliage.
+The spineless cultivars including 'Smooth Cayenne' are recommended for planting in residential and commercial landscapes as ornamentals.